Popular Song (song): Critical reception

 Bryon Flitsch of MTV's Buzzworthy noted that "Popular Song" is a different view of Mika's previous efforts, stating that its "peppy beat + catchy melody + playful lyrics = perfect song to bounce around to."
 Furthermore, Flitsch also praised Grande's vocals in the song for being "flawless" alongside Mika's.
 Marques Daniels of examiner.com felt that "Popular Song" is a song to inspire bullied and unpopular people to stand up.
 Daniels also praised the song for being a stand out track.

 Commercial performance

-"Popular Song" debuted and has since peaked at number 87 in the US Billboard Hot 100, and was certified gold in 2015 by the RIAA for selling over 500,000 copies in the country.
+The Jason Nevins version of "Popular Song" has since peaked at number 87 in the US Billboard Hot 100, and was certified gold in 2015 by the RIAA for selling over 500,000 copies in the country.